mstksg/inCode/copy/entries/dependent-haskell-2.md

 All of what we've dealt with so far has essentially been with types that are fixed at compile-time.
 All the networks we've made have had "static" types, with their sizes in their types indicated directly in the source code.

-Today, we're going to dive into the world of types that *depend* on factors unknown until runtime, and see how dependent types in a strongly typed language like Haskell helps us write safer, more correct, and more maintainable code.
+In this post, we're going to dive into the world of types that *depend* on factors unknown until runtime, and see how dependent types in a strongly typed language like Haskell helps us write safer, more correct, and more maintainable code.
-Along the way, we'll encounter and learn first-hand about techniques and guiding high-level principles that we can apply to our other dependently typed coding endeavours.

 This post was written for GHC 8 on stackage snapshot [nightly-2016-06-28][nightly], but should work with GHC 7.10 for the most part.